The Last Supper (2012 film)

-The Last Supper is a 2012 Chinese historical film directed by Lu Chuan.
+The Last Supper is a 2012 historical film directed by Lu Chuan.
 The plot is based on events in the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty in Chinese history.
-The film was originally scheduled to be released on 5 July 2012, but was delayed.
+A Chinese-Hong Kong-Taiwanese co-production, the film was originally scheduled to be released on 5 July 2012, but was delayed.
 It premiered at the Toronto International Film Festival on 8 September 2012.

 Plot

 The story is told in flashbacks from the point of view of a 61-year-old Liu Bang, the founding emperor of the Han dynasty.
 Liu Bang has been experiencing nightmares and living in fear and apprehension as he constantly suspects that someone is trying to kill him.
-In his whole life, he has been afraid of only two persons: Xiang Yu, who fought with him for supremacy over China after the fall of the Qin dynasty; Han Xin, a man who previously served Xiang Yu, but later became a general under him, and helped him defeat Xiang Yu.
-Liu Bang then reflects on key events in his life, such as the Feast at Hong Gate and the Battle of Gaixia.
+In his whole life, he has been afraid of only two persons: Xiang Yu, his rival in their power struggle for supremacy over China after the fall of the Qin dynasty; and Han Xin, a man who previously served Xiang Yu, but later became a general under him, and helped him defeat Xiang Yu.
+Liu Bang then reflects on key events in his life, such as the Feast at Swan Goose Gate and the Battle of Gaixia.

-Among all his subjects, Liu Bang regards Han Xin, Xiao He and Zhang Liang as the three most important persons who assisted him in overcoming Xiang Yu in the Chu–Han Contention.
-However, he believes that Han Xin wants to rebel against him and has Han imprisoned for the past six years.
-Liu Bang reluctantly releases Han Xin and lets him stay in Zhang Liang's residence.
-Liu Bang's wife, the empress Lü Zhi, eventually forces Xiao He to lure Han Xin into a trap under the guise of inviting Han to attend a banquet.
-Han Xin was captured, charged with treason and executed, with his dead body suspended inside a bell.
-Xiao He cuts off Han Xin's head and presents it to Liu Bang.
-Liu Bang also dies shortly after.
-It is said that he finally found peace in death because he has been living in suspense and uncertainty.
+Among all his subjects, Liu Bang regards Han Xin, Xiao He and Zhang Liang as the three most important persons who assisted him in defeating Xiang Yu and establishing the Han dynasty.
+Yet, after becoming the emperor, he has started to suspect that Han Xin is plotting against him, so he has imprisoned Han Xin for the past six years.
+Later, he releases Han Xin and lets him stay in Zhang Liang's residence.

+As Liu Bang becomes increasingly paranoid and suspicious of his subjects, Zhang Liang claims to be in poor health and retires to spend his time experimenting with elixirs.
+Xiao He, who is now the chancellor, is supervising the historians writing the history of the Han dynasty.
+Liu Bang's wife, Lü Zhi, ultimately threatens and coerces Zhang Liang and Xiao He into turning against Han Xin and writing in the historical record that Han Xin plotted a rebellion.

+Xiao He then reluctantly leads Han Xin to a banquet hosted by the empress which is actually a trap.
+Han Xin is arrested, accused of treason and executed by strangulation, and his dead body is suspended.
+To prove his loyalty, Xiao He tearfully cuts off Han Xin's head and presents it to Liu Bang, just moments before the emperor dies.
+It is said that Liu Bang finally found peace in death because he has been living in suspense and fear throughout his life.